 Celtic Boy Names and Irish Boy Names

-The Celtic culture is steeped in rich history and tradition, as ancient as it is beautiful, and this history and culture is reflected in the names given to boys in communities with Celtic heritage, like Ireland.
-Many of these names have strong roots in mythology, nature, and ancient history, and are still popular today, both at home in Ireland, and wider afield with the Irish diaspora.
+Many of these Celtic boy names have strong roots in mythology, nature, and ancient history, and are still popular today, both at home in Ireland, and wider afield with the Irish diaspora.
+Many of them originate from the Gaelic-Irish language.

-If you came here to find Celtic names for boys, Celtic baby boy names, ancient Celtic boy names, Celtic Pagan boy names, or Celtic Christian boy names, you came to the right place!
+So, if you came here to find Celtic names for boys, Celtic baby boy names, ancient Celtic boy names, Celtic Pagan boy names, or Celtic Christian boy names, you came to the right place!

 Whether it is Patrick or Peader, Brian or Brody, you will find Irish and Celtic boy names and meanings here.
 If you have any suggestions, please let us know by commenting below!